 Eggplant is considered native to India and popularly known as the ”King of vegetables”.
 And it does have a beautiful crown sitting on its head.

 Interestingly, the term ‘Eggplant‘ is used in North America and Australia.
 ‘Aubergine‘ is the name by which it is called in Britain.
 In Persian, it is called ‘badenjan‘.
-It is called the ‘brinjal‘ in India, South Africa, and other south Asian countries.
+It is called the ‘brinjal‘ in India, South Africa, and other South Asian countries.

 My mom makes the best Baingan ka bharta.
 She was visiting me last summer, and I relished this favorite dish many times while she was here.
 So here is her authentic Punjabi recipe for you all.